 For Mike, pasture rotation is the most important aspect of his animal husbandry practices: “We run hair sheep and cattle together.
 Grazing the sheep and cattle together provides the best opportunity for management of our pastures.
 Getting the pasture rotation right is the trickiest part of our management, because we are balancing nutritional quality of the grass, productivity and health of the pastures, and internal parasite management.”

 In 2016, Bean Hollow Grassfed became the first farm in the state of Virginia to be Certified Grassfed by AGW for their sheep.
 This is the only certification and food label in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, raised entirely outdoors on pasture or range, and managed according to the highest welfare and environmental standards on an independent family farm.
 Mike chose to pursue the Certified Animal Welfare Approved by AGW and Certified Grassfed by AGW certifications because they provide third party and independent verification of his sustainable and high-welfare production systems.
 “We feel it is important to demonstrate that consuming meat and sustainable livestock management are appropriate components of living responsibly on this planet,” Mike says.
 “Sustainable pasture management allows us to produce a revenue source from our land while enhancing the ecological health of both our farm and our watershed.
 And it gets me outside every day!”

 Certified Animal Welfare Approved by AGW and Certified Grassfed by AGW lamb from Bean Hollow Grassfed is available from the on farm store in Flint Hill, VA.
 Check the AGW directory for details.
-For more information about the farm, visit beanhollowgrassfed.com along with the farm’s Facebook page and contact Mike at firstname.lastname@example.org and 847-812-1618.
+For more information about the farm, visit beanhollowgrassfed.com along with the farm’s Facebook and Instagram pages and contact Mike at email@example.com and 847-812-1618.